An analytic derivation of the empirical correlations of gamma-ray bursts: Monte Carlo simulations

 In the off-axis cases, the best-fit slope is $0.282 \pm 0.006$ for the $\Ep-\Eiso$ correlation, which is consistent with our expected range of $1/4 \sim 4/13$ for the off-axis Amati relation.
 Similarly, on the $\Ep-\Lp$ plane, the best-fit slope is $0.206\pm0.006$, which also agrees well with our theoretical range of $1/6 \sim 4/17$ for the off-axis Yonetoku relation.
-Another interesting point in Figure \ref{fig:4}c and \ref{fig:4}d is that most of the simulated off-axis GRBs have an $\Eiso$ lower than $10^{48}$ erg and have an $\Lp$ lower than $10^{46}$ erg s$^{-1}$.
+Another interesting point in Figure \ref{fig:4}c and \ref{fig:4}d is that most of the simulated off-axis GRBs have an $\Eiso$ lower than $10^{48}$ erg and an $\Lp$ lower than $10^{46}$ erg s$^{-1}$.
 Only about 5\% of our simulated off-axis GRBs have greater $\Eiso$ and $\Lp$.
-We thus argue that off-axis GRBs are usually low-luminosity GRBs (LLGRBs).
+We thus argue that off-axis GRBs are usually LLGRBs.
 It also indicates that the majority of currently observed normal GRBs should be on-axis GRBs.
 In Figure \ref{fig:5}, all the simulated on-axis and off-axis bursts are plotted in the same panel.
-It could be clearly seen that only a very small number of off-axis events would be strong enough to be detected.
+Only a very small number of off-axis events are strong enough to be detected.
 Their distribution obviously deviates from that of the on-axis events on both the $\Ep-\Eiso$ and $\Ep-\Lp$ plane.